hanspeide/polar-integration-docs/api/v4/index.md

 * The presenation of Polar content must include Polar branding.
 * [Contact us](http://polarb.com/contact) and let us know you are interested in using it: we'll talk through the two points above.

-**Caveats**

-The API was originally written to support our native iOS app and web client, not third-party developers.
-As such, there is much that would be cleaned up in a "real" developer-facing API.
-For example:

-* The query parameters and returned JSON attributes are a mixture of CamelCasing and under_scores.
-Long story!
-But keep an eye out for the exact spellings of the parameters for your endpoint.
-* Creating a poll currently requires three steps.
-It also requires the client to composite any "side-by-side" poll images into a single image.
-* The API originally provided for multiple poll choices and images, but at this point all polls are 2 choices and 1 image.
-So some complexity could be removed from the returned data structures.

-And keep in mind that we are developing this API for internal use, so it may change as our needs change.

 ### Production and test accounts

 The base URL for all **production** API's is: